Europe

 • Summer in London is busy.
 If you can, travel during the shoulder seasons.

-• Book the big attractions ahead of time or get to them early.
+• Book the major attractions ahead of time or get to them early.
 Thank me later.

-• hub by Premier Inn London Westminster Abbey-Compact rooms, affordable, clean and great location.
-The rooms were modern and weirdly cozy.
-I do like that cocoon feeling.
+• hub by Premier Inn London Westminster Abbey: Compact rooms, affordable, clean and great location for exploring the city.
+Rooms are modern and weirdly cozy.
 Highly recommend.

-• London Marriot Hotel Grosvenor Square, London- Beautiful hotel, clean, comfortable, central to everything.
+• London Marriot Hotel Grosvenor Square: Beautiful hotel, clean, comfortable, central to everything.
 Very much enjoyed my stay here.

 Best Things to do in London